xubiod/xubot/config-example/Core/README.md

 - **Trusted.xml** - Currently used as a pseudo replacement for owner requirement. one current use is `[>markov?flush`
 - **Wiki.xml** - Used for `[>wiki`

-- **code-handler/code-compiler** - Used for most of `[>interp`. must be compiled and located like this relative to the bot executable: `/code-handler/xubot-code-compiler.exe`

 - A copy of "Roboto-Regular.ttf" is provided for text overlays and future text drawings